AlexOcegueda/titanic-eda/README.md

 1. Updated column '2urivied" to "Survived".
 2. Filled in missing values in 'Embarked' with the Mode as this dataset uses 0,1,2 format to inform on which port.
+3. Removed all 'zero' columns that was used for machine learning.

 ## What I Learned